chapel-lang/chapel/doc/rst/technotes/initializers.rst

 Stability
 ---------

-The functionality of initializer method has four major aspects
+The functionality of an initializer method has four major aspects

   - user-defined code that runs in phase 2